BgeeDB/bgee-unil/src/markdown/support/Download-files/geneExpression.md

 - Tarball containing TPM values for a species contain gzip files that also need to be uncompressed before opening with an editor.

-### Download file format description
+## Choosing a download file

 Once a species is selected, you will need to choose if you want data only for anatomical entities or for all conditions, and if you want the summarized information (simple file) or all information (advanced file).
 The implications of each option are explained in further detail below.

 ![](../img/doc/Download-files/Expression-call-download-per-species.png#tutoimgborder)

+### Condition parameters

 There are two different options for `condition parameters`:

 * anatomical entities only: files contain one expression call for each unique pair of genes and anatomical entities.
 * all conditions parameters: files contain one expression call for each unique gene, anatomical entity, developmental stage, sex and strain.

+### Somple file vs. Advanced file
-Additionally, there are two different options when downloading the file:
+There are two different options when downloading the file:

 * simple: aimed at providing summarized information over all data types.
 * advanced: aimed at reporting all information, for instance allowing you to retrieve the contribution of each data type to a call.